senadkurtisi/ml-tracking-ops/README.md

 This means that in order to use the exact sampled values of these hyperparameters we need to have an argument parser instance inside of our training script. *This argument parser needs to be able to accept the arguments for which the names are equal to the ones defined in the* `experiment_cfg.json` *in the* `hyperparameters` *section*.

-Below we can see an exaple of this argument parser.
+Below we can see an example of this argument parser.
 This parser was designed in order to be able to accept hyperparameters defined in the `experiment_cfg.json` example above.

 ```python